Below is a list of current construction activities. Subscribe below for project updates, and contact the program team with any further questions.

 To prepare for the construction of the new railroad bridge over W Mulberry St, crews have closed the section of W Mulberry St between N Warwick Ave and N Smallwood St. Travelers are encouraged to avoid the area unless needed and to download Waze to determine the best route to detour around the closure.
 This closure is expected to be in place until mid-2027.

-McMechen St Activities: Crews continue to perform construction activities along McMechen St near the MTA Light Rail Station.
-These activities are to prepare for upcoming utility relocations.
+Crews continue to perform construction activities along McMechen St near the MTA Light Rail Station.
+This utility relocation work is in preparation for the tunnel’s future north portal and ventilation facility.

 Users can expect: